 It’s time to start planning holiday menus, and I am all about maximizing what I’ve got in the pantry or buying ingredients that can play double duty.
 It’s why I LOVE twice baked potatoes so much.
 You can start with potatoes that you probably already have on hand, and add your favorite toppings to make each potato unique.
 You can prep these ahead of time or use holiday leftovers to spice them up.
 My latest creation?
-Ranch twice baked potatoes using Kraft products!
+Ranch twice baked potatoes!

 They are just SO good and easy to make for a crowd.
 Keep reading for the recipe!

-I found my ingredients at Walmart, and I looked for a combination Kraft shredded cheese so that it would be flavorful.
+I looked for a combination Kraft shredded cheese so that it would be flavorful.
 I also opted for regular Kraft ranch.
 I then got to work!
 This recipe helps you stretch your budget since you can use your favorite potato toppings that you already have on hand or add in your Thanksgiving leftovers.
 If you’re anything like my family around the holidays, you are going to be serving potatoes in ALL forms.
 We have mashed potatoes, sweet potatoes, potatoes au gratin…the list goes on.
 Add in your leftover potatoes as you prepare this recipe to make these twice baked potatoes with your own signature style.
-As for my recipe, I like to use colby and monterey jack cheese along with creamy ranch dressing!
+As for my recipe, I like to use Colby and Monterey jack cheese along with creamy ranch dressing!

 If you’ve never made twice baked potatoes, you’re in for a treat!
 The best part is how you can add basically anything you want to them, but I LOVE using ranch dressing to make them a little more unique.
 Ranch, bacon, and cheese are my favorite toppings along with sour cream, butter, salt, and pepper.